Skip to footer content

 $vbLabelText $csharpLabel

 This opens the Excel file in the workbook instance reference variable.
-As it can have multiple worksheets, it can be used to open a specific worksheet or all at once.
+Since a workbook can have multiple worksheets, you can access them in various ways.
 The following code opens the first worksheet in the sheet instance variable:

 WorkSheet sheet = workbook.WorkSheets.First();